roryprimrose/roryprimrose.github.io/_posts/2006-09-12-wpf-usercontrols-can-t-be-found-by-the-orcas-ide.md

 ---
-title: WPF UserControls can't be found by the Orcas IDE categories : .Net, Applications, IT Related tags : WPF
+title: WPF UserControls can't be found by the Orcas IDE
+categories: .Net, Applications, IT Related
+tags: WPF
 date: 2006-09-12 11:09:35 +10:00
 ---